goTenna's Aspen Grove

 Quote Carousel

-This is all achieved on considerably narrow bandwidths of less than 25 kHz, which is roughly 1/1000 the bandwidth used by other mesh radios and 1/5000 the bandwidth used by many WiFi systems.
-Looking forward, Aspen Grove will continue to provide efficient networking for low-bandwidth information types while also expanding to support high-bandwidth information for novel systems.
+This is achieved on considerably narrow bandwidths of less than 25 kHz, roughly 1/1000 the bandwidth used by other mesh radios, and 1/5000 the bandwidth used by many WiFi systems.
+Aspen Grove will continue to provide efficient networking for low-bandwidth information types while also expanding to support high-bandwidth information for novel systems.

 Product Carousel